Mamidipudi Venkatarangayya: Family

 Mamidipudi Pattabhiram was Associate Editor of The Hindu.
+Mamidipudi Krishnamurthi retired as the Chief Controller R&D, Government of India.

 Mamidipudi Venkatarangaiya Foundation

 Mamidipudi Venkatarangaiya Foundation was established in his memory in 1981 and presently working from Secunderabad.
 Their fields of working are Child Rights, Health and Natural Resource Management.

 Shantha Sinha, Secretary of the Mamidipudi Venkatarangaiya (MV) Foundation, won the Ramon Magsaysay Award for Community Leadership in 2003.